-4.10 Stokes equations with FD on a staggered grid using the stream-function approach.
+4.10 2D Stokes equations on a staggered grid using the streamfunction approach

 4.10.1 Introduction

 As was discussed in sec.
 4.9, the basis of basically all mantle convection and lithospheric dynamics codes are the Stokes equations for slowly moving viscous fluids.